 The August press release said that affected sites would “be encouraged” to submit proposals for transitioning to HART Hubs as part of the province’s $378-million investment to establish 19 hubs across Ontario.

-These hubs, according to the press release, will connect people with “complex needs” to services like mental health care, social services, supportive housing and addiction care and support.
+These hubs will connect people with “complex needs” to mental health care, social services, supportive housing and addiction care and support.

-The Somerset West location noted in a press release in November that it had applied to transition to a HART hub.
+The Somerset West location said in November it had applied to become a HART hub.

 On Jan.
-2, the Ontario government announced its approval of the Somerset West transition along with nine other Ontario drug-consumption site locations.
+2, Ontario approved the transition along with nine other Ontario drug-consumption site locations.

 The news release said HART hubs would be eligible to receive up to four times more funding for drug treatment and recovery than they did under their functions as drug consumption sites.